Chapter 8 My Award

 I felt completely shattered, but I had to keep going, I had customers to deal with.
 Six days later, however, nature took over.
 In front of a group of campers, some sixty children and staff, I collapsed.
 An ambulance delivered me to hospital and, at first, it was suspected that I had suffered a heart attack.
 Five days in hospital followed and the final diagnosis was stress.

 I am still wondering who ‘them’ was.
 And why, really, he had rung.
 By this point, my appeal time had elapsed.
 Had he heard about my collapse and had an attack of conscience?
-During this conversation, he also informed me that the executive manager of my case with DMR was also going to ring me; and so, he did.
+During this conversation, he also informed me that the executive manager of my case with was from Canada would also going to ring me; and so he did.

-The Canadian DMR manager said something like: ‘I was sorry to hear you had been ill and I hope you get better soon.
+The Canadian technical consultant manager said something like: ‘I was sorry to hear you had been ill and I hope you get better soon.
 This has been the worst process I have ever been a party to.
 This sort of situation would never have happened in North America.’

 I was so stunned at this statement that I later forwarded a signed Statutory Declaration of my memory of it to various government ministers.
 I wrote to DMR in Canada for clarification but received no response.
 Tantalising possibilities that went nowhere.
 I was clutching at straws.
 After so many years and such a high cost, it was hard to let go in the face of such a disappointing and unjust result.